 Can I Invest in Crypto Tax-Free In Canada?

 Canadian residents can take advantage of the Tax-Free Savings Account (TFSA).
 Any profits made within that account are tax-free.
-While you can’t buy cryptocurrency directly in your TFSA, you can buy a Bitcoin Exchange Traded Fund (ETF) in your TFSA.
-These ETFs track the price of Bitcoin and they are aimed at individuals who wish to invest in Bitcoin without having to deal with exchanges, wallets, and all the technical aspects.
+While you can’t buy cryptocurrency directly in your TFSA, you can buy a cryptocurrency Exchange Traded Fund (ETF) in your TFSA.
+These ETFs track the price of Bitcoin and other cryptocurrencies.
+They are aimed at individuals who wish to invest in crypto without having to deal with exchanges, wallets, and all the technical aspects.

 - Purpose Bitcoin ETF (BTCC)